yashmangal112/Personal-Bookshelf-Assessment/README.md

 # Personal Bookshelf

 ## Description
-A React application allowing users to search for books using the Open Library API and maintain a personal bookshelf in the browser using localStorage.
+A React application allowing users to search for books using the Open Library API and maintain a personal bookshelf in the browser using localStorage.As a bonus, the application also displays the cover page of each book in the search results and the personal bookshelf.

 ## How to Set Up the Project Locally